Chelsea have completed the signing of Spanish defender Cesar Azpilicueta from Marseille for an initial fee of £6.5m.

 Chelsea have not revealed the length of the contract for Azpilicueta.

-"Chelsea is delighted to announce the signing of Cesar Azpilicueta.
+A statement on Chelsea's website read: "Chelsea is delighted to announce the signing of Cesar Azpilicueta.

 "The 22-year-old right-back, who recently represented Spain at the London Olympics, arrives at Stamford Bridge following a two-year spell in France's Ligue 1 with Marseille."